elunna/nerfhack-changelog/README.md

 | shield | n/a     | ->  | skilled  |

 ### CAVEMAN/CAVEWOMAN CHANGES
+* Cavemen start with a random set of dragon scales.
 * When reading scrolls of identify, cavemen will never be able to identify all items, they will be instead identify 1 instead.
 * Cavemen have also been gifted with more skills in rudimentary tools like rocks and flint:
 * They start the game with more flint and no rocks (xnh)